department-of-veterans-affairs/vets-website/DEFAULT_BRANCH_RENAME.md

 $ git rev-parse --abbrev-ref origin/HEAD
 ```

 After the default branch has been updated, you must pull and merge the latest changes from `main` into existing branches you are working on.
-Continuous integration will fail for existing branches until so.
+Continuous integration will fail for existing branches until they are up-to-date.